Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Laboratory Requirement

-The 3 years of full-time undergraduate study and the prerequisite courses must be completed prior to the beginning of June preceding admission into the MD Program.
+The 3 years of full-time undergraduate study and the prerequisite courses must be completed by June 1 before entering the MD Program.

-Prerequisite courses with the minimum grade of 3.0 on the OMSAS scale completed outside of the most recent 3 years of studies will count toward fulfilling the prerequisite units; however, the grades will not count toward the cGPA.
+Prerequisite courses with the minimum grade of 3.0 on the 4.0 scale completed outside of the most recent 3 years of studies will count toward fulfilling the prerequisite units; however, the grades will not count toward the CGPA.

 Non-academic Requirements